ShineSujith/FPGA_VGA_Project/index.md

 ![processed-37E39B11-F80F-4929-A3C0-83CAB8B4BC99](https://github.com/user-attachments/assets/fa548991-c6b9-414d-9b07-ec4d74d2f3e9)

-Fig3.1 Testbench architecture
+Fig3.1 Testbench Architecture

 ![image](https://github.com/user-attachments/assets/030c42c9-9e93-411c-b0c7-70a5f9142dbe)

-Fig3.2 ColorStripes simulation output
+Fig3.2 ColorStripes Simulation Output

 ### **Synthesis**
 Synthesis and implementation are two very important step of the design flow.
 At first glance they appear to be the same however they are quite different.
-Synthesis involves converting RTL ([Register Transfer Level](https://www.doulos.com/knowhow/verilog/rtl-verilog/)) code into a netlist and implementation uses this netlist and run optimization, placement and routing on it [5].
+Synthesis involves converting RTL ([Register Transfer Level](https://www.doulos.com/knowhow/verilog/rtl-verilog/)) code into a netlist and implementation involves using this netlist by runing optimization, placement and routing on it [5].

-The **VGA Top architecture diagram** in Fig4.1 is a simplified version of the **schematic** in Fig4.2. **Clk** and **rst** are inputs, clk is wired to the clock wizard which is used to generate a 25 Mega Hz clock. clk is also wired into ColorStripes or ColorCycle.
+The **VGA Top architecture diagram** in Fig4.1 is a simplified version of the **schematic** in Fig4.2. **Clk** and **rst** are inputs, clk is wired to the clock wizard which is used to generate a 25 Mega Hz clock. clk is also wired to ColorStripes or ColorCycle.
 VGA sync is responsible for generating a vsync and an hsync as well as a vidon signal along with a few other outputs that are passed into ColorStripes or ColorCycle where the main logic is performed.
 The outputs are hsync, vsync, and the three color registers.
-In Fig4.3 we can see an image of the device all the blue squares near the bottom left of the board are LUTs (Look Up Tables) being used to adjust the rgb values and display the design on the screen [6].
+In Fig4.3 we can see an image of the device, all the blue squares near the bottom left of the board are LUTs (Look Up Tables) being used to adjust the rgb values and display the design on the screen [6].

 ![processed-28B6500B-BBC0-4A91-9F7F-55FD42A9083C](https://github.com/user-attachments/assets/63b79e85-6e86-4438-b18c-0f44fe19c3a2)